Fkernel653/fm-dlp/README.md

 <details>
 <summary><b>🧩 Raw yt-dlp Arguments</b></summary>

-For anything not covered by the high-level CLI, you can pass arbitrary yt-dlp options via `--ytdlp-args`.
+For anything not covered by the high-level CLI, you can pass arbitrary yt-dlp options via `--ytdlp-args` (short: `-y`).

 #### Rules